jfcameron/jfc-travis_ci_canary/README.md

 ### How to use

-The first time the program is run, it will create a config file, print the path to the file and then exit.
+The first time the program is run it will create a config file, print the path to the file and then exit.
 The user must write their travis-ci username and a travis-ci api token into this file for the application to run normally.